Duration of study

 Fee refund

-If you are funding your studies yourself, you may be eligible for a partial refund of fees if you finish early subject to completion of a successful examination (not applicable to Mastership by Research students).
+If you are funding your studies yourself, you may be eligible for a partial refund of fees if you have an approved reduction to the standard period of study and you finish early subject to completion of a successful examination.
+This is not applicable to Mastership by Research students as a reduction to the standard period of study is not permitted under University regulations.

 No refund will be made unless all academic fees have been paid in full for the year/session in which you are submitting, you are successful in your examination and have appeared on a pass list.